 There are alternatives which we’ve covered a bit more over on our article about the different types of hand wraps.
 Inner gloves for example are favoured by some people instead.
 These typically offer more comfort than support or protection, but are quick to put on.

 You can find our hand wrap reviews in the Accessories section, where we’ve compared hand wraps from a range of brands.

 Muay Thai Shorts

 When training Muay Thai, it’s important to remember that kicks and knees are a large part of the training, so it’s important that you wear shorts which fit well but still have the flexibility to move however your body does.

 Traditionally, Thai boxers have their own style of shorts.
-While they may look a bit crazy to beginners, they are designed to be short so that they don’t get in the way at all.
+While some of the designs can seem a little over-the-top to beginners, they are designed to be short so that they don’t get in the way at all.
 They’re often made of Satin as well, which makes them comfortable to wear even for long periods of time.